rackspace-cookbooks/contributing/CONTRIBUTING.md

 ### Chefspec
 * All Chefspec tests should be located in `spec` within the parent cookbook
 * All in memory testing.
-Isolated, indepented, atomic.
+Isolated, independent, atomic.
 * LWRPs and libraries need additional unit tests

 ### Functional tests (test-kitchen)